kadamiec/vscode-salesforce-query-editor/README.md

 ## Update Records

-- Query an Id field and at least one `updatabe` field to show the Edit and Delete buttons.
+- Query the Id field and at least one `updateable` field to show the Edit and Delete buttons.

 - Click on the Edit button to change a particular record.